 In other words, the Casper security system is based on something like bets.
 In a PoS-based system, bets are the transactions that, according to the consensus rules, will reward their validator with a money prize together with each chain that the validator has bet on.

-So, Casper is based on the idea that validators will bet according to the others’ bets and leave positive feedbacks that are able accelerates consensus.
+So, Casper is based on the idea that validators will bet according to the others’ bets and leave positive feedbacks that are able to accelerate consensus.